chaotic-cx/code-of-conduct/README.md

-# Chaotic-AUR Code of Conduct
+# Chaotic-CX Code of Conduct

-Thank you for being a part of the Chaotic-AUR community.
+Thank you for being a part of the Chaotic-CX community.
 We value your participation and want everyone to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to follow this Code of Conduct, and to show respect, understanding, and consideration to one another.
 Thank you for helping make this a welcoming, friendly community for everyone.

 ## Scope

-This Code of Conduct applies to all Chaotic-AUR community spaces, including, but not limited to:
+This Code of Conduct applies to all Chaotic-CX community spaces, including, but not limited to:

-- Code repositories - `github.com/chaotic-aur`
+- Code repositories - `github.com/chaotic-cx` and `github.com/chaotic-aur`
-- Chaotic-AUR's Telegram channels and groups (including bridges to Matrix)
+- Chaotic-CX's Telegram channels and groups (including bridges to Matrix)
 - Mailing `*@chaotic.cx`
 - Community spaces hosted on `chaotic.cx` infrastructure

-Communication channels and private conversations that are normally out of scope may be considered in scope if a Chaotic-AUR participant is being stalked or harassed.
-Social media conversations may be considered in-scope if the incident occurred under a Chaotic-AUR related hashtag, or when an official Chaotic-AUR account on social media is tagged, or within any other discussion about Chaotic-AUR.
-The Chaotic-AUR's staff reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the Chaotic-AUR project and its participants.
+Communication channels and private conversations that are normally out of scope may be considered in scope if a Chaotic-CX participant is being stalked or harassed.
+Social media conversations may be considered in-scope if the incident occurred under a Chaotic-CX related hashtag, or when an official Chaotic-CX account on social media is tagged, or within any other discussion about Chaotic-CX.
+The Chaotic-CX's staff reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the Chaotic-CX project and its participants.

-All participants in Chaotic-AUR community spaces are subject to the Code of Conduct.
+All participants in Chaotic-CX community spaces are subject to the Code of Conduct.
 This includes founding members, staff members, corporate sponsors, and paid employees.
-This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, Chaotic-AUR users, and anyone participating in discussion in Chaotic-AUR community spaces.
+This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, Chaotic-CX users, and anyone participating in discussion in Chaotic-CX community spaces.

 ## Reporting an Incident